hashgraph/hedera-services/platform-sdk/docs/proposals/TSS-Library/TSS-Library.md

 #### Overview
-Here, the word participant describes parties producing the aggregate signature and aggregate public key.

-Each scheme participant will receive its persistent EC private key from an external source and all participants' EC public keys.

 This proposal covers the implementation of a tool similar to ssh-keygen to generate those keys, but the generation, persistence, distribution and loading of those keys is outside the scope of this proposal.